Every Company Benefits from Experienced Tech Leadership

 In a structured organization, the CTO reports to the CIO.

-Depending on the size and needs of the company, it is perfectly acceptable to combine these roles.
+Depending on the size and needs of the company, these roles are often combined.

 What to Look for When Hiring Your CIO